ncalteen/github-devsecops-fundamentals/docs/Release-Automation/environment-management.md

 ## Step 1: Update the Environment

-When GitHub Pages is enabled and first deployed for a repository, a separate environment named `gh-pages` is automatically created.
+When GitHub Pages is enabled and first deployed for a repository, a separate environment named `github-pages` is automatically created.
 Any deployments to your site will use this environment.
 In this scenario, suppose your organization requires human review of changes to your public documentation.
 Here, you will modify environment settings to require approvals before deployments can take place.